Home > Teacher Training and Examinations

 The CELTA course has proved to be extremely useful both to those new to ELT and to those with more experience.
 Course participants are from a wide variety of teaching environments -- from JETs and ALTs teaching in Junior High and High Schools to those working at private language schools, junior colleges, universities, in-house company training programmes etc. A number have had no previous ELT experience at all.
 An increasing number of non-native speakers of English, including Japanese teachers working in Junior High and High Schools, are finding this an attractive and rewarding training programme.

-Our trainees have come from well over 20 different countries including Australia, Canada, India, Hong Kong, Ireland, Jamaica, Japan, New Zealand, The Philippines, Trinidad, the U.K., the U.S.A. and an increasing number from countries in continental Europe such as France, Germany, Poland, Russia, Spain, Switzerland etc.
+Our trainees have come from well over 20 different countries including Australia, Bangladesh, Canada, India, Hong Kong, Iceland, Ireland, Jamaica, Japan, New Zealand, The Philippines, Singapore, Trinidad, Vietnam, the U.K., the U.S.A. and an increasing number from countries in continental Europe such as France, Germany, Italy, Poland, Russia, Spain, Switzerland etc.

 Whatever their background, personal and professional goals, trainees tend to have at least two things in common - a desire to offer their students a better teaching-learning environment and, as a result, a desire to improve their own job-satisfaction as teachers.
 In many cases, too, they recognize that the CELTA can offer them a significant increase in job opportunities worldwide.